Michael Talbott: Career

 Talbott is best known for his co-starring role as Detective Stanley Switek in the 1980s television series Miami Vice.
 His other television credits include M*A*S*H, Sanford and Son, The Jeffersons, Eight is Enough and other series.

 He appeared in a number of films, playing a bully in Carrie, a party-crasher in Big Wednesday, a highway patrolman in Any Which Way You Can, a reckless stunt driver in Used Cars, a real estate agent in Manhunter, and a reluctant deputy in First Blood.
 Talbott had a small part in National Lampoon's Vacation but his scene was edited out of the final cut, although his character "Cowboy" is shown in a photograph during the end credits, and his name appears in the credits as well.

 Personal life

-Talbott is outspoken supporter and member of National Rifle Association.
+Talbott is a supporter and member of National Rifle Association of America.
 He currently lives in his hometown of Waverly, Iowa.

 As of 2011 he is also a spokesperson/presenter for Panteao Productions, a production company and distributor of firearms and tactical videos.